Press release email subject line: We analyzed 1 million email pitches

 While it's notoriously difficult to decide how to measure PR engagement, we thought we'd take it a step further to see what really goes on.
 We set out a challenge to use both qualitative and quantitative research to come up with an answer to that question.

-In this post we’ll show what we learned from both crunching 1 million press release email pitches and interviewing journalists.
-This is what we learned from analysing our own data:
+In this post, we’ll show what we learned from both crunching 1 million press release email subject lines and interviewing journalists.
+How do you create the perfect press release subject line?
+This is what we learned from analyzing our own data:

-There are a lot of different ways to add the press release label to your email subject line, for example:
+There are a lot of different ways to add the press release label to your email subject line.
+Some email pitch subject line examples include:

 - Press release: title of the story